awslabs/aws-sdk-swift/reference/0.x/AWSShield/ShieldClient.md

 ### `disassociateHealthCheck(input:completion:)`

 Removes health-based detection from the Shield Advanced protection for a resource.
 Shield Advanced health-based detection uses the health of your Amazon Web Services resource to improve responsiveness and accuracy in attack detection and mitigation.
 You define the health check in Route 53 and then associate or disassociate it with your Shield Advanced protection.
-For more information, see <a href="https:​//docs.aws.amazon.com/waf/latest/developerguide/ddos-overview.html#ddos-advanced-health-check-option">Shield Advanced Health-Based Detection in the WAF Developer Guide.
+For more information, see [Shield Advanced Health-Based Detection](https://docs.aws.amazon.com/waf/latest/developerguide/ddos-overview.html#ddos-advanced-health-check-option) in the WAF Developer Guide.

 ``` swift
 public func disassociateHealthCheck(input: DisassociateHealthCheckInput, completion: @escaping (ClientRuntime.SdkResult<DisassociateHealthCheckOutputResponse, DisassociateHealthCheckOutputError>) -> Void)